 My animal art evolved out of a deep desire to convey far more than just a pretty drawing of an animal.
 Through deep contrasts in lighting, dramatic eyes, intense detail, void space, and partially-hidden forms, I seek to give the viewer pause, to stop and think, and gain a glimpse into the spirit or soul of the subject.
 They are more than just pretty drawings, they are windows into beings other than ourselves, our brothers and sisters on this Earth.

-My goal in creating minimalist art is to convey a complete image, with movement and life, in the fewest strokes possible.
+Representational minimalist art, for me, should convey a complete image, with movement and life, in the fewest strokes possible.
 Line width variation, sweeping strokes, and half-described figures combine in the mind to show the viewer something more than what is actually placed on paper or canvas.

 My steampunk art is my own interpretation of creating new from old inspirations.
-Through traditional media of oil paint and ink with wash or watercolor, I give the impression of sweeping fantasy science fiction Victoriana to the modern viewer.
+Through traditional media of oil paint and ink with wash or watercolor, I give the impression of sweeping fantasy science fiction Victoriana.
 Pen nibs dipped in ink and drawn in sepia tones set the stage for drawings reminiscent of a hand-illustrated journal.
 Detailed oil paintings nod to days when photographs and impressionism were the height of fashion, and realism appealed to old-fashioned sensibilities.
-In all cases the original art is a physical media interpretation of un-reality.

 Through Celtic design styles, I capture the essence of each animal, depicting the graceful beauty of a hummingbird, the strength of a bull, or the spirit of a stallion.
 The styles of the designs are inspired equally by medieval illuminated manuscripts, Bronze-Age archaeological finds, and the world around me.